Affine representations of fractional processes with applications in mathematical finance: Fractional Brownian motion as a functional of a Markov process

-Markovian representations of the integral $\int_{0}^t$ were found by \textcite{carmona1998fractional} for $H<1/2$ and by \textcite{carmona2000approximation} for $H>1/2$. \textcite{muravlev2011representation} incorporated also the integral $\int_{-\infty}^0$ in his representation and interpreted it as a random initial value.
+\begin{remark} Markovian representations of the integral $\int_{0}^t$ in \autoref{def:fbm} were found by Carmona and Coutin \cite{carmona1998fractional} for $H<1/2$ and by Carmona, Coutin, and Montseny \cite{carmona2000approximation} for $H>1/2$.
+Muravlev \cite{muravlev2011representation} incorporated also the integral $\int_{-\infty}^0$ in his representation and interpreted it as a random initial value.
 Moreover, in contrast to \cite{carmona2000approximation}, his representation is time-homogeneous also in the case $H>1/2$.
-Our representation can be seen as a modification of \cite{muravlev2011representation} which allows us to identify an infinite-dimensional state space for the Markov process (c.f.\ \autoref{sec:ou}). \end{remark}